applewjr/heroku_apps/README.md

 [Blossom/Spelling Bee Solver](https://www.jamesapplewhite.com/blossom)
 - Another Python function that ingests all english words to find the largest words based on inclusion criteria
+- Interestingly, this is the only page that gets any notable Google clicks

 [Any Word Finder](https://www.jamesapplewhite.com/any_word)
 - An expansion of the Blossom solver beyond the game.
 Find any word you are thinking of by entering a variety of criteria to describe the word